 Interested in reiki?
 Kundalini yoga got you curious?
 Or maybe you just want to try those collagen eye masks that everyone has been talking about?
 Pick a wellness trend to try and actually try it!
 Need some inspo?
-Check out the wellness trends I’m all about in 2018 here.
+Check out the wellness trends I'm all about here.

 Day 30: Write a reflective letter to yourself – either past or present.